Animal Cruelty at Circuses

 PUBLIC SAFETY AND EDUCATION

-Additionally, some circus elephants have been diagnosed with a human strain of Tuberculosis (TB) and then come to pass it on to their handlers.
+Additionally, some circus elephants have been diagnosed with a human strain of Tuberculosis (TB) and have passed it on to their handlers.
 Elephants in circuses are predisposed to TB because of routine transport that often exposes them to other infected elephants and because of stress factors, including severe punishment, constant confinement, inconsistent water quality and food supply, and poor nutrition.
 TB is an airborne disease which spreads through tiny droplets in the air.
 If TB is diagnosed in an elephant there are clear public health implications as the disease can be spread by close contact with infected animals and people.
 Circuses often allow members of the public to feed, pet, and ride the elephants which puts them at a great risk.

 Observing circus animals teaches the public and children nothing about the natural behaviors of the animals.
 A lot of people mistakenly believe that captive breeding will help elephants and other species from becoming extinct.
 However, elephants that are born in the breeding centers of circuses can never be returned to the wild.
 Ringling Bros. and Barnum & Bailey Circus operate under the umbrella of conservation.
 Ringling Bros. built a property in Florida that is known as “The Center for Elephant Conservation”.
 This “farm” is not open to the public.
 A former worker at Ringling’s elephant farm became a whistleblower on their training methods and took pictures and videos detailing the abuse.
 Gary Jacobson, the general manager of Ringling’s elephant farm, was filmed roping all four legs of baby elephants and then stretching their legs in every direction to force them to the ground and break their spirits.